 Now for the biggest con (for most sellers) to FBA: the cost.

 Amazon seller fees result in a charge of a percent of total sale profits.
 In addition to those fees, FBA charges fees based on:

-- Item weight
+- Shipping weight and size

 - Handling fees

 - Pick & pack

 - Storage costs (sq ft.)

 - Seasonality surges (costs tend to increase in relation to upcoming holidays and tentpole events)